-In early 1969, Dr Tan Chee Khoon, the well-known Gerakan leader outlined communal harmony as one of the most important problems facing the country at that stage.44 In parliament there were frequent references to the riots of 1967 in the context of the approaching elections.49 The riots, however, that erupted after the elections were much worse than the Penagr riots of 1967.
+In early 1969, Dr Tan Chee Khoon, the well-known Gerakan leader outlined communal harmony as one of the most important problems facing the country at that stage.
+48 In parliament there were frequent references to the riots of 1967 in the context of the approaching elections.49 The riots, however, that erupted after the elections were much worse than the Penang riots of 1967.

 The unexpected gains of the opposition parties, following the elections of May 1969, led to victory demonstrations on 11 and 12 May in Kuala Lumpur staged by the DAP and the Gerakan, described as "noisy, racially provocative and intimidating."
-They shouted slogans such as "Mati Melayu Sakai Pergi Masok Hutan" (Death to the Malays, aborigines go back to the jungle); "Melayu sekarang tia ada kuasa lagi" (Malays have lost power), "Ini negeri bukan Melayu punya" (This is not a Malay country).50 The Malays, faced with massive non-Malay gains in Selangor, decided to demonstrate Malay solidarity by organizing an UMNO victory procession.
+They shouted slogans such as "Mati Melayu Sakai Pergi Masok Hutan" (Death to the Malays, aborigines go back to the jungle); "Melayu sekarang tia ada kuasa lagi" (Malays have lost power), "Ini negeri bukan Melayu punya" (This is not a Malay country).
+50 The Malays, faced with massive non-Malay gains in Selangor, decided to demonstrate Malay solidarity by organizing an UMNO victory procession.
 The Malays were to congregate at the residence of the Mentri Besar (Chief Minister) of Selangor by 7 P.M. on 13 May.
 While they were assembling, news reached them that some wouldbe participants in the procession had been attacked by the Chinese in the Setapak area.
 Tempers rose, and the Malays ran "amuk" (on a rampage).
 Rioting spread to the central areas of Kuala Lumpur, to Jalan Tunku Abdul Rahman and Jalan Campbell.
 The Straits Times of 14 May (Kuala Lumpur edition) reported that trouble began at 6.30 P.M. when groups of youth at Kampong Bahru set 2 lorries ablaze after ordering the occupants to get down.
-Soon people had collected at Jalan Pekeliling with panage and sticks, roaming the streets and attacking whichse.
-Officially the nots were to result in 196 dead, 180 wounded by firearms and 25° injured by other weapons.
-As a racial group, the Chinese were the worst affected-of 196 dead, 143 were Chinese51
+Soon people had collected at Jalan Pekeliling with parangs and sticks, roaming the streets and attacking vehicles.
+Officially the riots were to result in 196 dead, 180 wounded by firearms and 259 injured by other weapons.
+As a racial group, the Chinese were the worst affected-of 196 dead, 143 were Chinese 51

-The official reports on the riots recognized the seriousness of the racial problem in the country and the inadequacy of measures taken in the past to cope with it.52 It came down heavily on the opposition parties assigning to them a major share of the responsibility for instiguing the riots.
-Tunku Abdul Rahman levied immediate responsibility for the riots on the opposition parties which had transgressed the limits of democratic politics.53 Malay politicians like Tun Dr Ismail voiced the unpoken fear of the Malays that their rights were not only being challenged by the non-Malays, but would also be destroyed.54 Dr Mahathir bin Mohamad pointed to the fear of the Malays that if the non-Malays, 55
+The official reports on the riots recognized the seriousness of the racial problem in the country and the inadequacy of measures taken in the past to cope with it.52 It came down heavily on the opposition parties assigning to them a major share of the responsibility for instigating the riots.
+Tunku Abdul Rahman levied immediate responsibility for instigating the riots.
+Tunku Abdul Rahman levied immediate responsibility for democratic politics.53 Malay politicians like Tun Dr Ismail voiced the unspoken fear of the Malays that their rights were not only being challenged by the non-Malays, but would also be destroyed.54 Dr Mahathir bin Mohamad pointed to the fear of the Malays that if the non-Malays took over the country, they would be very hard on the Malays.
+55